zachvalenta/jvns.ca/source/_posts/2013-10-12-day-8-julia-writes-julia-and-open-source.markdown

 HOWEVER!

-This is *why I'm at Hacker School*.
+This is *why I'm at Recurse Center*.
 And I'm going to work on lots of open source anyway and write code and make pull requests and then it will not be terrifying.
 I think Julia is a pretty good place to do this.
 And pairing with people makes doing this stuff way easier.